-Launceston will soon have one of the most active twinning associations in Cornwall as more and more people discover that being entertained in France – or entertaining friends from Brittany – is the perfect way to make lasting friendships and to find out about Breton food, traditions, culture and heritage.
+Launceston has one of the most active twinning associations in Cornwall as more and more people discover that being entertained in France – or entertaining friends from Brittany – is the perfect way to make lasting friendships and to find out about Breton food, traditions, culture and heritage.

 Exchange visits between Launceston and its twin-town of Plestin les Grèves have taken place every year since 1983 and the aim of the Launceston and District Twinning Association is simply to foster friendships between the citizens of the two towns.